ckeditor/ckeditor5/docs/getting-started/integrations-cdn/vuejs-v3.md

 ### TypeScript support

 The CKEditor&nbsp;5 Vue component is written in TypeScript and provides type definitions.
 If you use TypeScript in your project, you can take advantage of them.
-In order to do so, you need to import the component and its types using `import type` statement.
+In order to do so, you need to import the component and its types using `import type` statement from a special package containing typings.
 Take a look at the following example:

 ```html
 <script setup>